Avi-Patel-1/Vital-Trace1/README.md

 # Vital Trace

 Vital Trace is a browser-based physiological signal review environment.
-It combines a cinematic front end with a working analysis workspace for ECG, EMG, PPG, respiration, motion-derived traces, and synthetic signals.
+It combines a user-friendly front end with a working analysis workspace for ECG, EMG, PPG, respiration, motion-derived traces, and synthetic signals.

 It is a prototype review tool for biosignal analysis.
 It is not a medical device and is not intended for clinical diagnosis.
+Designed solely by Avi Patel, for internal use only.

 ## What it includes